-- A limited number of graduate level courses may be completed while an undergraduate student at Asbury University that then may be considered to meet the requirements in a graduate program with certain stipulations.
+- A limited number of graduate-level courses may be completed while an undergraduate student at Asbury University that then may be considered to meet the requirements in a graduate program with certain stipulations.
 See Academic Information for Undergraduates for full details.

-- Limit of 9 graduate level credits for use in one graduate program may be completed prior to earning the bachelor’s degree.
+- Limit of 9-12 graduate-level credits for use in one graduate program may be completed prior to earning the bachelor’s degree.

 Credit For Prior Learning - Specific Graduate Programs Only